-Impact HYD-6: Under this alternative, a portion of the 138 kV transmission line would be installed underground and would cross Boundary Creek and unnamed dry washes.
-Under this alternative, Boundary Creek and unnamed dry washes would not be avoided.
-Impacts under this alternative associated with installing the transmission line underground across small unnamed creeks are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse; would be mitigated with implementation of Mitigation Measures BIO-1a through BIO-1d, BIO-1f, and BIO-2a through BIO-2c (see Section D.2 of this EIR/EIS); and under CEQA would be considered less than significant with mitigation (Class II).
-Under this alternative, where the transmission line would be installed across a larger water feature, Boundary Creek, impacts would also be adverse and Mitigation Measures HYD-5 and HYD-6 would apply.
+Impact HYD-6: Under this alternative, between MP 9 and the rebuilt Boulevard Substation the proposeda portion of the 138 kV transmission line would be installed underground and would cross Boundary Creek and unnamed dry washes.
+Along the Old Highway 80 and Carrizo Gorge Road underground reroute, impacts to drainages would be less (as compared to the proposed 138 kV transmission line between MP 0.3 and MP 2.4) because trenching activities to install the conduit and underground cables would primarily occur within the existing roadway and road shoulder (SDG&E 2011c).
+However, Uunder this alternative, Boundary Creek and unnamed dry washes would not be avoided.
+Impacts under this alternative associated with installing the transmission line underground across small unnamed creeks are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse; would be mitigated with implementation of Mitigation Measures BIO-1a through BIO-1d, BIO-1f, and BIO-2a through BIO-2c (see Section D.2 of this EIR/EIS).
+Under NEPA, impacts would be adverse but mitigated; and under CEQA would be considered less than significant with mitigation (Class II).
+Under this alternative, where the transmission line would be installed across a larger water feature, Boundary Creek, the applicant would use the horizontal directional drilling method to install the transmission line and impacts would also be adverse under NEPA and Mitigation Measures HYD-5 and HYD-6 have been provided would apply.
+For all other smaller creek crossings, impacts from installation of the underground transmission line would also be considered significant and would be mitigated with implementation of Mitigation Measure HYD-5.
 Implementation of Mitigation Measures HYD-5 and HYD-6 would mitigate for adverse impacts because they would ensure that where the project undergrounds the transmission line at water features, impacts to the water features and groundwater resources would be minimized to the greatest extent possible through avoidance of the water feature and using measures to reduce potential releases of soils and contaminants as part of the effort to avoid the water feature.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant and would be mitigated to a level that is considered less than significant (Class II).